Varieties of Elementary Abelian Lie Algebras and Degrees of Modules: Categories of Modules of constant -rank

 \subsection{The restriction functor $\res : \modd U_0(\fg) \lra \modd U_0(\fe)$}

 As $p\!\ge\!3$, work by Bissinger \cite[(4.2.3)]{Bi} readily implies that the category $\EIP^1(\fe_2)$ is wild.
-In view of Proposition \ref{EJIM2}, this also holds for $\EIP^j(\fe_2)$ for $j\!\ge\!2$.
-The succeeding result, which strengthens Proposition \ref{EITriv3}, shows that for large classes of Lie algebras these modules will rarely be restrictions of modules of constant $j$-rank.
+In view of Proposition \ref{EJIM2}(2), this also holds for $\EIP^j(\fe_2)$ for $j\!\ge\!2$.
+The succeeding result shows that for large classes of Lie algebras these modules will rarely be restrictions of modules of constant $j$-rank.

 \begin{Prop} Let $(\fg,[p])$ be a restricted Lie algebra such that \begin{enumerate} \item[(a)] $\fg$ is algebraic, or $p\!\ge\!5$ and $\dim V(C(\fg))\ne 1$, and \item[(b)] $\fg$ possesses a non-abelian $p$-trivial subalgebra. \end{enumerate} Let $M \in \CR^j(\fg)$ be a module of constant $j$-rank.
 If there exists $\fe_0 \in \EE(2,\fg)$ such that $M|_{\fe_0} \in \EIP^j(\fe_0)$, then $\rk^\ell(M)=0$ for $\ell \in \{j,\ldots,p\!-\!1\}$. \end{Prop}